Sanjaykumar030/NN-DL-implementation/README.md

 - This repository is created for self-learning purposes and is designed to be programmer-friendly, with clear and understandable comments for every function and code block.
 - All code logic and notations follow Andrew Ng's Deep Learning Specialization (Course 1).
 - The implementation is from scratch using NumPy, without using high-level libraries like TensorFlow or PyTorch.
 - Ideal for learners who want to understand the fundamentals of neural networks through hands-on coding.

 ---

 ## Features

 - **Manual Neural Network Construction**: No external deep learning libraries (e.g., TensorFlow, PyTorch) required—everything is built from scratch using NumPy.
-- **Customizable Architecture**: Change number of input features, hidden units, and output classes easily.
+- **Customizable Architecture**: Change the number of input features, hidden units, and output classes easily.
 - **Activation Functions**: Implements Sigmoid, ReLU, and Tanh, with their derivatives for backpropagation.
 - **Forward and Backward Propagation**: Step-by-step computation of all intermediate values and gradients.
 - **Cross-Entropy Loss**: Standard cost function for binary classification.